-This section shall include adequate factual data to support each figure and factor used and shall be arranged in detailed form to show at least, (a) the estimated gross rent or income; and (b) an itemized estimate of total expenses, including any Reserves for Replacements for the appraised property.
-Capitalization of the net operating income shall be at the rate prevailing for the type of property and location.
-The capitalization technique or methodology, along with the capitalization rate selected, shall be explained in narrative form and shall be fully supported by verifiable market data which also must be included.
-Capitalization rates should be supported with overall rates derived from the comparable Sales used in the Sales Comparison Approach (or additional Sales produced by the appraiser) or from other established techniques, such as the Band of Investment.
+This section should include all adequate and factual data to support each figure and factor used and shall be arranged in detailed form to show at least, (a) the estimated gross rent or income; and (b) an itemized estimate of total expenses, including any Reserves for Replacements for the appraised property.
+Capitalization of the net operating income should be at the rate prevailing for the type of property and location.
+The capitalization technique or methodology, along with the capitalization rate selected, should be fully explained in narrative form and should be fully supported by verifiable market data which also must be included.
+Capitalization rates should be supported with overall rates derived from the Comparable Sales used in the Sales Comparison Approach (or additional Sales produced by the appraiser) or from other established techniques, such as the Band of Investment.
 Simply inserting an unsupported capitalization rate and not discussing a process is not sufficient.
-If Discounted Cash Flow analysis is pertinent, then supported discount rates are also required.
+If Discounted Cash Flow analysis is pertinent to the analysis, then supported discount rates are also required.